ChordPro/chordpro/docs/content/Table_Of_Contents.md

 [metadata substitutions]({{< relref
 "ChordPro-configuration-format-strings" >}}).

-If the break value for a content line changes, an empty line is generated, followed by a line containing the break value.
+If the break value for a content line changes, the break value is printed before the content line.

+The break value may contain `\n` sequences to obtain empty lines, e.g.

+     break : "\\nSongs by %{artist}"

 ### `line`